sanjogpandasp/Android-Security-Reference/crypto/key_management.md

   - [`KeyProtection`](http://developer.android.com/reference/android/security/keystore/KeyProtection.html)
     - Specification of how a key or key pair is secured when imported into the Android Keystore system.
   - `KeyStore` keys can require fingerprint auth before use
+- N (7?)
+  - Key Attestion
+    - Can prove to 3rd partys that a hardware keystore exists with certain keys by signing a representation using a factory supplied key

 #KeyChain